xypnox/blag_zola/content/posts/happy-new-year.md

 date = 2017-12-29
 +++

-cover:
-image: /images/new-year.png
+{% cover(src="/blag/images/new-year.png") %}
-caption: A Happy New Year Post, Quote from Brainyquotes | Photo by Karl Magnuson on Unsplash, edited by me :)
+A Happy New Year Post, Quote from Brainyquotes | Photo by Karl Magnuson on Unsplash, edited by me :)
-tags: - life
+{% end %}

 Happy New Year